 Yamas describe attitudes and values that allow us to be authentic.

-Yamas include five guidelines to support our authenticity:
+Yamas or the restraints include five guidelines to support our authenticity:

 Niyamas describe how to be a good person.